semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 If the thesis steps are to be reproduced, it is assumed that the data was prepared as described in the [temporal-data documentation](../temporal-data/).

-If the Anaconda environment has not been setup previously, it should be installed and activated.
+If the Anaconda environment has not been set up previously, it should be installed and activated.
-The following command will create a new environment with the name ``uie``, download the packages and activate it:
+The following command will create a new environment with the name ``uie``, download the packages, and activate it:

 ```
 conda create -n uie python=3.8